Healthy Homes Assessment Hastings

 building insulation inspection

-A warm dry home is a healthy home
+A comfortable, dry home is an ideal home

 Insulation Hastings

-Insulation requirements to be in compliance with the R-values of your area.
+Insulation needs to meet the R-values of your area.

-The "R" signifies thermal resistance and is a gauge of how well the insulation can withstand heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" signifies thermal resistance and is a measure of how well the insulation withstands heat flow.
+The more high the R-value, more effective the insulation.

-• Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the remainder of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3

 Check out the complete details of this Healthy Homes insulation standard.